Skip to content

 Aligning Systems for B2B eCommerce

-Today’s B2B buyers expect the same speed and ease they encounter in their consumer lives, but with the sophistication and depth required by complex business purchases.
-That expectation is forcing a rethinking of the B2B commerce stack from the ground up.
-This
+B2B buyers expect the speed and simplicity of consumer experiences, combined with the control and complexity required for business purchasing.
+That shift is forcing a rethink of the B2B commerce stack.

-Modern B2B commerce demands a full integration of frictionless front-end experiences with powerful, flexible back-end workflows that can surface real-time product availability, support intricate pricing rules, and align with enterprise procurement processes.
+Modern B2B commerce requires frictionless front-end experiences, supported by flexible back-end systems that handle real-time availability, complex pricing, and integration with procurement processes.

-We help manufacturers, wholesalers, and distributors evaluate how platforms like BigCommerce, Adobe Commerce (Magento), and Shopware fit within their broader commerce architecture, aligning them with ERP, inventory, and order management systems to support sustainable digital growth.
+We help manufacturers, wholesalers, and distributors evaluate platforms like BigCommerce, Adobe Commerce (Magento), and Shopware in the context of their operational requirements and internal systems to support sustainable digital growth.

 Customer-Specific Pricing & Catalog Visibility

-Pricing structures often include negotiated agreements, contract pricing, volume discounts, and account-based entitlements.
-Buyers must see pricing, product availability, and purchasing options specific to their organization without confusion or exposure to terms that do not apply.
-We help merchants architect eCommerce systems that manage pricing complexity, account permissions, and catalog visibility so buyers interact only with the products, pricing, and purchasing options relevant to their account.
+We help merchants architect eCommerce systems that manage pricing complexity, account permissions, and catalog visibility, so buyers can transact with products, pricing, and options relevant to their accounts.

 Account-Based Purchasing & Approval